Charles Edward Stuart

-Charles Edward Louis John Sylvester Maria Casimir Stuart (31 December 1720 (Note: Charles was born in Rome under the Gregorian calendar, however British sources often cite his date of birth as 20 December 1720, as Britain did not switch to the Gregorian calendar until 1752.) – 30 January 1788) was the elder son of James Francis Edward Stuart, making him the grandson of James VII and II, and the Stuart claimant to the thrones of England, Scotland, and Ireland from 1766.
-He is also known as the Young Pretender, the Young Chevalier and Bonnie Prince Charlie, and to Jacobites as "Charles III".
+Charles Edward Louis John Sylvester Maria Casimir Stuart (31 December 1720 (Note: Charles was born in Rome under the Gregorian calendar.
+However, British sources often cite his date of birth as 20 December 1720, as Britain did not switch to the Gregorian calendar until 1752.) – 30 January 1788) was the elder son of James Francis Edward Stuart, making him the grandson of James VII and II, and the Stuart claimant to the thrones of England, Scotland, and Ireland from 1766.
+He is also known as the Young Pretender, the Young Chevalier and Bonnie Prince Charlie, and to Jacobites as Charles III.
+He led the failed Jacobite Rising of 1745 in an attempt to restore the Stuart dynasty to the thrones of England, Scotland, and Ireland.

 Born in Rome to the exiled Stuart court, he spent much of his early and later life in Italy.
 In 1744, he travelled to France to take part in a planned invasion of England to restore the Stuart monarchy under his father.
 When storms partly wrecked the French fleet, Charles resolved to proceed to Scotland following discussion with leading Jacobites.
 This resulted in Charles landing by ship on the west coast of Scotland, leading to the Jacobite rising of 1745.
 The Jacobite forces under Charles initially achieved several victories in the field, including the Battle of Prestonpans in September 1745 and the Battle of Falkirk Muir in January 1746.
 However, by April 1746, Charles was defeated at Culloden, effectively ending the Stuart cause.
-Although there were subsequent attempts such as a planned French invasion in 1759, Charles was unable to restore the Stuart monarchy.
+Although there were subsequent attempts, such as a planned French invasion in 1759, Charles was unable to restore the Stuart monarchy.

 With the Jacobite cause lost, Charles spent the remainder of his life on the continent, except for one secret visit to London.
 On his return, Charles lived briefly in France before he was exiled in 1748 under the terms of the Treaty of Aix-la-Chapelle.
 Charles eventually returned to Italy, where he spent much of his later life living in Florence and Rome.
 He had a number of mistresses before marrying Princess Louise of Stolberg-Gedern in 1772.
 In his later life, Charles's health declined greatly, and he was said to be an alcoholic.
 However, his escapades during the 1745 and 1746 uprisings and his escape from Scotland led to his portrayal as a romantic figure of heroic failure.
-His life and the once possible prospects of a restored Stuart monarchy have left an enduring historical legend that continues to have a legacy today.
+His life and the once possible prospects of a restored Stuart monarchy left an enduring historical legend that continued to have a legacy as of the late 20th century.